tardisfromtornspace/Bridge-Commander/Documentation/AndromedaTalyn+SolidProjectilesFixREADME.txt

 == Changelog ==
+1.1.1 - Updated SlowStart to 0.33 to both fix and provide a feature or torpedo tubes not relaoding until manually changing the torpedo load.
+Thank you so much ZambieZan for finding this error.
-1.1.0 - Updated SlowStart ot 0.31 to fix a goof that made empty weapon lists (objective: all properties of that type had this tech) behave the same as not having the list on the first place (no properties of that type had that tech)!
+1.1.0 - Updated SlowStart to 0.31 to fix a goof that made empty weapon lists (objective: all properties of that type had this tech) behave the same as not having the list on the first place (no properties of that type had that tech)!
-1.0.9 - Updated SlowStart ot 0.3 to support torpedo tubes, tractor beams and different charges from 0!
+1.0.9 - Updated SlowStart to 0.3 to support torpedo tubes, tractor beams and different charges from 0!
 1.0.8 - Updated FIX-AblativeArmour1dot0 Autoload script to 0.41 to provide better armour inheritance.
 1.0.7 - Updated SolidProjectiles to 0.4, providing even more customization for fully collidable projectiles and leftover explosions, as well as a bug fix.
 1.0.6 - Updated SolidProjectiles to 0.36, adding an extra parameter that allows handling how the projectile and its attached ship model react when the ship is destroyed before the torpedo.